niksy/st-js-bundle/README.md

 # JS bundle for Sublime Text

 Based on original JS bundle.
+Syntax highlighting is either default one or [JavaScriptNext](https://github.com/Benvie/JavaScriptNext.tmLanguage).

 ## Contributions